mediumroast/mediumroast_js/cli/Interaction.md

 - Report on either all interaction objects or by specific properties like *id*, *name*, *region*, *country*, and so on.
 - Pick from one of four report output formats for interaction objects: *table* default, *json*, *csv*, or *xlsx*.
 - Create one or more interaction objects from a specified json file.
-- Delete a interaction object by specifying the company's id (Note: this is not yet implemented).
 - Create a Microsoft DOCX formatted report for a specific interaction object as specified by the interaction's *id*.

 #### Print usage information to the console